Famous Delhi Street Food: A Guide for Beginners

 Dahi puri from the Brahmaputra market in Noida, a suburb of Delhi

 Dahi puri is made from the same hollow dough balls as golgappa, but instead of being filled with a spicy water mixture, they are filled with potato, yogurt and spicy chutneys.
-It’s all topped off with more yogurt, tamarind sauce, sev (fine, crunchy noodles made from chick pea flour) and cilantro.

 This is a popular chaat (snack) that originated in Mumbai.
 Like most chaats, it’s a mix of sweet, sour, soft and crispy.